MASTER OF ARTS (MA) IN

 - Seminar in Journalism Research and Scholarship

-The Master of Arts in Journalism program accepts applications year round and admits student on a rolling basis for the fall and spring semesters.
-If you would like to start in the summer, you must apply as a non-degree seeking student and you can complete up to 12 credit hours of coursework before applying for full admission.
+The Master of Arts in Journalism & Media Studies program accepts applications year-round and admits students on a rolling basis for the fall and spring semesters.
+If you would like to start in the summer, you must apply as a non-degree-seeking student, and you can complete up to 12 credit hours of coursework before applying for full admission.

 A completed Graduate School application includes the following: